-Weather in our part of the country can change in a heartbeat.
-We’ll be waking to a blanket of thick, white snowfall before we know it, and that means snow forts, slow-moving traffic and shoveling.
-Mark O’Shaughnessy, MD, Parkview Physicians Group – Cardiology, shares some important tips for a safe winter.
+Having the white stuff in the forecast means snow forts, slow-moving traffic and shoveling.
+But, as Mark O’Shaughnessy, MD, Parkview Physicians Group – Cardiology, shares, it can also bring some unique heart hazards.
+Here, he offers important tips for a safe winter.

 The cause of Atherosclerosis (cholesterol build up) is for another blog post, but if a person has existing artery disease, winter can harbor a host of additional dangers.
 When we perform any kind of physical activity or work, we need to increase the nutrient supply to the exercising muscles.
 Our heart works as the “generator” that sends the blood to the needy areas.
 With increased workload, our heart also needs to increase its own blood supply and if there is “corrosion” in the tubes that supply the heart, the generator begins to sputter and misfire.